 The main places we got to see and enjoy sakura were in Takaoka, Kanazawa, and Matsumoto.
 Our favorite was Kanazawa, where the large Kenrokeun Garden and surrounding park and castle made for hours of strolling under the pale-pink flowering trees as well as people watching.

 Hanami means cherry blossom viewing, but it is much more than that.
 Just like in Korea, people were endlessly taking photos of each other and themselves with the flowers.
 Some people wore kimonos which made for romantic looking images.
 When we spotted foreigners wearing them as well we figured that people – locals and foreigners alike – rent them for the occasion.

 It wasn’t always clear whether people were simply doing a photo shoot – for themselves or professionally – or were actually getting married and thus were posing for photos in traditional outfits.
 Couples were surrounded by photographers as well as people helping them to do their hair and make-up.

 But the majority strolled or sat.
 This was picknick time.
 Couples, families, and large groups brought tarpaulins to sit on, claiming a spot underneath a tree.
 Some enjoyed a bento (a tasty on-the-go type of lunch that is beautifully packaged, others brought thermoses with tea, or a burner for a full meal accompanied with a bottle of sake.

 We are enjoying this time of the year as much as possible.
-Before we know it the season will be over, its end being announced by sakura snow that will cover all surfaces in a layer of fallen cherry blossom leaves.
+Before we know it the season will be over, its end being announced by sakura snow that will cover all surfaces with a layer of fallen cherry blossom leaves.

-Thank you Japan for sharing this extraordinary season with us!
+Thank you, Japan for sharing this extraordinary season with us!